voedger/voedger-internals/docs/server/design/sequences-260109.md

 **Current design characteristics:**

+- **Single sequence for all records** (since April 2025)
+  - Replaced separate CRecordIDSequence and OWRecordIDSequence
+  - Starts from 200001 (human-readable)
+  - No collision risk
 - **All workspace state is in memory** (map of workspaces per partition)
 - **Simple increment** for ID generation (no complex sequencer logic)
 - **Full PLog scan on recovery** to rebuild all workspace states